andreshere00/Splitter_MR/README.md

 #### Splitter

-The output object is `SplitterOutput`, a dictionary with the following structure:
+The output object is a `SplitterOutput` dataclass, with the following attributes:

 ```python
 chunks: List[str],  # The extracted chunks from the text